-For example, the Ministry of Social Development told us it helps claimants get counselling and also connects them to appropriate support services where necessary.249 If accident compensation or community support options are not appropriate, the ministry will fund a limited number of counselling sessions to help an individual through the claims process.249 It may also provide counselling as part of a settlement offer.
+For example, the Ministry of Social Development told us it helps claimants get counselling and also connects them to appropriate support services where necessary.248 If accident compensation or community support options are not appropriate, the ministry will fund a limited number of counselling sessions to help an individual through the claims process.249 It may also provide counselling as part of a settlement offer.

-A report commissioned by the ministry said some Māori survivors found the support or counselling offered to them to be inadequate to help them deal with the effects of disclosing their experiences.250 Of those survivors who did receive counselling, some said it helped them to realise they were not to blame for their abuse or allowed them to verbalise their experiences and move on.
-The ministry told us it would have approved more counselling, but only a small number of claimants have chosen to take up this support.251
+A report commissioned by the ministry said some Māori survivors found the support or counselling offered to them to be inadequate to help them deal with the effects of disclosing their experiences.
+250 Of those survivors who did receive counselling, some said it helped them to realise they were not to blame for their abuse or allowed them to verbalise their experiences and move on.
+The ministry told us it would have approved more counselling, but only a small number of claimants have chosen to take up this support.
+251

 Access to mental health services is hampered by the fact that we have a small workforce for this type of work - particularly for Māori and Pacific support services.252 Addressing this capacity issue will be necessary to make improvements in this area.
-Survivors in prison - manv of whom are Māori - have found it particularly difficult to access counselling, not only because of workforce limitations.
+Survivors in prison - many of whom are Māori - have found it particularly difficult to access counselling, not only because of workforce limitations.
 Survivor Kerry Johnson told us how he struggled to build a relationship with a Counsellor.
 Once he did, "it helped me a lot, it has let my brick wall down".
 However, when he transferred to another prison, counselling with that counsellor could not continue.

 Other supports, such as advocacy, have also been generally unavailable.
 Some claimants spoke of the difficulty they faced reading their own records without assistance.
 Many other claimants and supporters talked about the absence of any support, such as an advocate or person who could help them understand and complete the necessary paperwork to make a claim.

 Cheryl Munro advocated for her son James Packer, who is deaf and has Asperger's syndrome.
 She described the process as "just debilitating.
 You feel so alone.
 There was actually no one to help you".
-She felt it would be impossible for someone in James' position without an advocate: "It's just too draining, too difficult."253 Agencies told us that tikangabased supports or assistance to connect with whakapapa may be made available, but only if requested by a claimant.
+She felt it would be impossible for someone in James' position without an advocate: "It's just too draining, too difficult."
+Agencies told us that tikanga-based supports or assistance to connect with whakapapa may be made available, but only if requested by a claimant.

 In addition to the counselling support described above, the Ministry of Social Development has made very recent attempts to introduce more comprehensive support services, what it calls "wraparound" services, as part of its claims process.
 It offers services to help a claimant through the process as well as helping claimants access other government services, such as housing through Kāinga Ora, various benefits through Work and Income and health services.
-Advocates have welcomed this development.254 However, it is a pilot programme only, and a full programme is three to four years away.255 improvements, our general impression is that State redress processes have put too little focus on survivors and their wellbeing or support.
-Agencies have provided little in the way of specialised support for disabled people, such as those with a learning disability - a particular concern for survivors from residential special schools and disability support services and institutions.
+Advocates have welcomed this development.254 However, it is a pilot programme only, and a full programme is three to four years away.255 disability - a particular concern for survivors from residential special schools and disability support services and institutions.
 Overall, agencies seem to have made too little allowance for survivors' individual cultural, tikanga Māori, language, disability or mental health needs.